Linaro/Connect/_posts/sfo15/2015-09-22-sfo15-200k3-the-web-and-digital-rights-management.markdown

   Web and Digital Rights Management - Simmons.PDF
 amazon_s3_video_url: https://s3.amazonaws.com/connect.linaro.org/sfo15/Videos/09-22-Tuesday/SFO15-200K3
   - The Web and Digital Rights Management.mp4
-author: kyle.kirkby
+author: connect
+categories:
+- sfo15
 comments: false
-date: 2015-09-22 00:00:00+00:00
+date: 2015-09-22 00:00:00
-excerpt: 'John’s bio: John Simmons is the visionary who inspired Microsoft to play a leadership role in the creation of international media standards.
+excerpt: "John\u2019s bio: John Simmons is the visionary who inspired Microsoft to play a leadership role in the creation of international media standards.
 In a 2008 internal memo John envisioned a RESTful, interoperable commercial media stack, predicting its impact on the Web.
 His efforts resulted in Microsoft publishing specs for DRM-interoperable encoding and adaptive streaming, which in turn culminated in the ISO MPEG standards for Common Encryption and Dynamic Adaptive Streaming over HTTP (DASH).
 He led the